 In addition to Wealth Tax, there is a temporary "solidarity tax on major fortunes" that applies to the wealth of individuals in excess of €3,000,000 with rates from 1.7 per cent. to 3.5 per cent.
-The amount of this tax can be deducted from the amount of the Wealth Tax and would apply in 2023 and 2024.
+The amount of this tax can be deducted from the amount of the Wealth Tax.